 A summary review of data on neurological adverse events and the historical role of vaccination in the natural course of infectious disease in Switzerland and Germany, supports data from other regions with evidence that vaccines had no impact on disease prevention efforts from the early-mid to late 20th century.
 The data contradicts widespread misinformation campaigns by mainstream medicine which claim that vaccination led to immunization and a subsequent decline in infectious disease.
 The review supports other data around the world and mounting evidence that vaccine effectiveness is unproven, unjustified and lacking evidence-based medicine.

-So Mihalovic thinks that vaccination had no historical role in infectious diseases?
+So Mihalovic thinks that vaccination had no historical role in infectious diseases, disease were eliminated by anything but vaccines?
 Where does he get this belief?

 He found it in an article in Progress in Health Science (pdf), a self-published journal from the University of Bialystok in Poland.
 This journal is not indexed in PubMed, it has 0 impact factor (meaning that few or no other published articles cite these articles in this journal), and it’s impossible to determine if there’s a real peer review process for the articles.